This Betrayal at House on the Hill review was made after playing the game six times.

 BoardGameGeek user tin0men typed up a great PDF that summarizes the Betrayal at House on the Hill rules if you want a bit more info on how to play the game.
 You can also use this Betrayal at House on the Hill app to make it much easier to track each character’s stats.

-Check out Betrayal at House on the Hill at Amazon
+Betrayal at House on the Hill – Pros and Cons

 - There are 50 different scenarios in the game!
-We’ve played Betrayal at House on the Hill (2nd Edition) six times now and each scenario has a unique feel to it.
+We’ve played Betrayal at House on the Hill six times now and each scenario has a unique feel to it.
 Not only do the storylines change from game to game, you also have the room tiles randomized, which means that it is pretty much impossible to play the same game twice.
 It’s a slightly new board game experience each time it hits the table.

 - The designers deserve a lot of credit for creating a smooth yet unpredictable gameplay experience.
 You can’t just assume that the game is going to go your way after a couple of lucky draws because one card or action can change everything.
 Without that unpredictability, Betrayal at House on the Hill wouldn’t be nearly as fun as it is.

 - This is a horror game, and it’s one of the very best in the genre.
 It has become known in many gaming circles as the best board game to play during the Halloween season because of the way it captures that horror feel.
 Even if you aren’t a fan of games that have you read a lot, you will have no problem going through each stage of the Betrayal at House on the Hill story.
-The theme is specifically why we finally decided to post this Betrayal at House on the Hill review.
 There’s simply nothing like it.

 - Some of the many Betrayal at House on the Hill scenarios simply aren’t as enjoyable as the others.
 They’re all pretty entertaining, but it is not uncommon to play an epic game where you are in a serious back-and-forth with the traitor, followed by a game where there’s very little interaction.